What is coronary artery disease?

 Aneurysm refers to ballooning of major vessels and is life-threatening.
 This ballooning can occur at very outlet of the heart (in the chest cavity), or in the abdominal cavity.
-If it is larger than 4 cm then it must be operated.
+If it is larger than 4 cm, it must be operated.

 Carotid disease refers to stenosis of neck vessels supplying the brain and is quite common in cardiac patients.
 These vessels may result in numbness of hands, dizziness, stroke, or even death.
 Each patient who will undergo a cardiac surgery is therefore checked before the operation and will be operated if necessary.

-Atherosclerosis, a systemic disease, may affect coronary vessels as well as saphenous veins, resulting in complaints such as pain and difficulty in walking.
+Atherosclerosis, a systemic disease, may affect coronary vessels as well as leg vessels, resulting in complaints such as pain and difficulty in walking.
 If the patient is unable to walk more than 50 meters, surgical intervention called peripheral by-pass must be performed.

 Rhythm Disturbances (Atrial Fibrillation)